History of football in Scotland: 1975–1998

 The period of dominance by Celtic and declining attendances during the early 1970s resulted in officials considering changes to the Scottish game.
 Radical reforms were introduced to the league system in 1975, as a 10 team Premier Division was created.
 This marked a shift from clubs playing each other twice a season to four games a season in the Premier Division, and from two games to three games in the First Division and Second Division.
 This reform appeared to work initially, as Scottish clubs enjoyed European success during the 1980s.
 Unusually, the Old Firm dominance of Celtic and Rangers was broken by a New Firm of Aberdeen and Dundee United.
 Aberdeen won the 1983 European Cup Winners' Cup, defeating Bayern Munich and Real Madrid, and Dundee United reached the 1987 UEFA Cup Final, defeating FC Barcelona en route.

 Rangers had endured a barren run during the early 1980s, but reasserted themselves after Graeme Souness was appointed manager in 1986 and was allowed to buy many senior England internationals.
 Players such as Chris Woods and Terry Butcher were attracted not just by the finances on offer, but also by the fact that Rangers still had access to European competition during a period when English clubs had been banned after the Heysel Stadium disaster.
 Rangers then entered a period of domestic dominance, winning nine consecutive Scottish League Championships from 1989 to 1997.

-1998–2016
+1998–2023

-As of the beginning of 2000, it could be said that Scottish football was enjoying a resurgent period, with both halves of the Old Firm being involved in European competition after Christmas for the first time in decades - Celtic F.C. reached the 2003 final of the UEFA Cup and progressed to the last 16 of the Champions League, and Rangers to the 2008 final of the UEFA Cup.
-The Old Firm rivalry was interrupted in 2012, when the company running Rangers went into liquidation and the club was forced to restart in the fourth tier of Scottish Football.
-The two clubs then met twice in the Domestic Cup competitions, once in 2015 and once in 2016, during Rangers spell out the top league.
-The rivalry then resumed again in September 2016 when Rangers were promoted back into the Scottish Premiership.
+As of the beginning of the 21st century, Scottish football was enjoying a resurgent period, with both halves of the Old Firm being involved in European competition after Christmas for the first time in decades – Celtic reached the 2003 UEFA Cup final and Rangers reached the 2008 UEFA Cup final, while both progressed to the last 16 of the UEFA Champions League.

+The Old Firm rivalry was interrupted in 2012, when the company running Rangers went into liquidation and the club was forced to restart in the fourth tier of Scottish football.
+They and Celtic met twice in the domestic cup competitions in 2015 and 2016 during Rangers' spell out of the top league.
+The rivalry resumed again when Rangers were promoted into the Scottish Premiership in for the 2016–17 season, with the previous large points gap between the pair and other clubs, which had been maintained by Celtic alone (Aberdeen usually heading the rest in that period) gradually returning to a duopoly over the next few years.
+Celtic matched the existing nine in a row record of titles in 2020, but Rangers broke the sequence in 2020–21 with an unbeaten season, while St Johnstone won a rare cup double (the first outwith the Glasgow clubs since 1990).
+Rangers then reached the 2022 UEFA Europa League final, although Celtic re-established their grip on the domestic trophies.